 Conclusions.
 We reveal the ubiquitous presence of DM spiral arms in Milky Way-like galaxies, driven by a forced response to the stellar spiral potential.

 Key words.
-Galaxy: disc - Galaxy: kinematics and dynamics - Galaxy: structure - Galaxy: evolution - Methods: data analysis
+Galaxy: disk - Galaxy: evolution - Galaxy: halo - Galaxy: kinematics and dynamics - Galaxy: structure

 1. Introduction